 SDCEA has more than 13,000 consumer-members who mutually own this rural electric cooperative — that is you, our account holders.
 We’re headquartered in Buena Vista.
 In addition, a four-man crew, a staking engineer and a warehouse worker/custodian work out of our Westcliffe warehouse.

-SDCEA is a rural electric cooperative that has been in business for 75 years.
+SDCEA is a rural electric cooperative that has been in business for more than 80 years.

 - Unlike an investor-owned utility, we are not-for-profit.